 Alabama Public Adjusters

-As you know Alabama is no stranger to natural disasters, from tornadoes (think, April 27th, 2011) and hurricanes (think, Hurricane Ivan in 2004) to flood damage and hail storms.
-If your property has suffered damage from such a disaster (or even a fire), you may have contacted your insurance company for the purpose of filing a claim.
-You were paying your premiums on time, so there shouldn’t be any difficulty obtaining your money and having your property repaired, right?
+Bear in mind, Alabama and it’s residents are no strangers to natural disasters.
+From tornadoes (think, April 27th, 2011) and hurricanes (think, Hurricane Ivan in 2004 and Hurricane Sally and Delta in 2020) to flood damage and hail storms.
+If your property has suffered damage from such a disaster (or even a fire), you may have already contacted your insurance company for the purpose of filing a claim.
+You’ve been paying your premiums on time, so there shouldn’t be any difficulty obtaining your money and having your property repaired, right?

 However, the insurance adjuster assigned to your claim has a problem you may not know about; they have a “conflict of interest”.
 The “conflict” is between being loyal to their employer while simultaneously providing a complete and fair settlement offer that fully indemnifies you the loyal policyholder.
 The questions become as to what is “fair” and to who decides what is “fair”?
 This is where The Howarth Group and our team of experts can help.

-We offer our services to property owners across Alabama.
+We want to help the residents of Alabama receive as much money as they are legitimately due.
+Our services are provided throughout the state in places like Huntsville, Birmingham, Tuscaloosa, Montgomery, Mobile, Gulf Shores, and Orange Beach.
 If you believe that your insurance company’s adjusters are not treating you fairly, we will provide you with a “second opinion” at no cost to you.

-Contact us at The Howarth Group today to discuss your claim and how the Appraisal process can gain you the leverage you need to advance your claim and be made financially whole.
+Contact us at The Howarth Group today to discuss your claim and how the Appraisal process can give you the leverage you need to advance your claim and be made financially whole.